The coronavirus pandemic has led to many employers considering furloughing their employees. But what does this mean and what do employers have to do?

 👉 Employees on flexible or zero-hour contracts

-However, from the beginning of July, any businesses using the Scheme will be able to bring previously furloughed employees back to work on a part-time basis.
-The Government will continue to pay 80% of wages for any normal hours they do not work.
+However, from the beginning of July, any businesses using the CJRS will be able to bring previously furloughed employees back to work on a part-time basis.
+Government contributions will continue to be 80% of wages for any normal hours they do not work.

 Are individuals who are not employees eligible for the Coronavirus Job Retention Scheme?

-Anyone who is paid by PAYE is eligible for the Scheme.
+Anyone who is paid by PAYE is eligible.
 This includes office holders (including company directors), salaried members of Limited Liability Partnerships (LLP), agency workers (including those employed by umbrella companies) and limb workers.

 1. Office holders (including company directors)